rykoh/MIS325/README.md

 # MIS325
-For my MIS 325 Database Design course in which we learned about SQL and various queries.
+For my MIS 325 Database Management course in which we learned about SQL and various queries.